AWARD WINNING

 Docent-led tours of any of the Museum’s exhibits may be arranged through the Museum Education Department.
 Tours are limited to sixty students.
 Educators and group leaders may arrange to view any exhibit experiences listed on the Explore page.

-The fee is the cost of admission per visitor.
 Gold Panning may be added to an additional fee of $5.00 per visitor.
 One chaperone for every ten children is required.
+Children under age two are free.

 Modern-Photo-of-Kids-on-Tour